matter-in-motion/mm/docs/getting-started.md

 });
 ```

 Let's review.
 We have `lib/resources/world` folder with three files `api.js`, `controller.js` and `index.js`.
-It is your first resource!
-Congratulations!
+It is your first resource, congratulations!

 Now we need to export `world` resource.
-Create a `lib/resources/index.js`
+Create a `lib/resources/index.js`.

 ```js
 'use strict';